redtexts/texts/rutgers_1916_the_left_wing.md

 >Social patriotism and social imperialism, as accepted in Germany, not
 >only by the openly patriotic majority of the former Socialist leaders,
 >but also by-the center of the party around Kautsky, in France by the
->majority, in England and Russia by a part of the leaders (Hyndmann, the
+>majority, in England and Russia by a part of the leaders (Hyndman, the
->Fabians, the trade-unionists, Plechanow, Rubanowics, the group Nasche
+>Fabians, the trade-unionists, Plekhanov, Rubanowics, the group Nasche
 >Djelo), form a greater danger to the working class then the bourgeois
 >apostles of Imperialism, because they mislead the class-conscious
 >workers by abusing the Socialist flag. _The uncompromising fight